 Management of liquidity risk is achieved by monitoring budgets and forecasts against actual cash flows.
-Where the Group entered into borrowings during the year management monitor the repayment and servicing of these arrangements against the contractual terms and reviewed cash flows to ensure that sufficient cash reserves were maintained.
+Should the Group enter into borrowings during the year, management monitor the repayment and servicing of these arrangements against the contractual terms and reviewed cash flows to ensure that sufficient cash reserves were maintained.